0xhades/GoStealer/README.md

 > Instagram: [@0xhades](https://instagram.com/0xhades)

-**- If you really want the unobfuscated strings of the source code just tell me**
+**- If you really want the unobfuscated strings of the source code just tell me to add it, cause i'm lazy to do it right now**